 The experimental apparatus is quite compact.
-It is a double-sided silicon detector (DSSD), 78 $\mu$ m thick and 16×16 mm in size.
-Each side is divided in 48 strips, 300 $\mu$ m wide, oriented on perpendicular directions on the two faces.
-The detector comes mounted to a flange which will be mounted onto an adapter piece which attaches onto the end of the TUDA chamber.
-The adapter takes the place of the TUDA Faraday cup which is currently mounted at this position.
+It is a double-sided silicon strip detector (DSSSD), 78 $\mu$ m thick and 16×16 mm in size.
+Each side is divided into 48 strips, 300 $\mu$ m wide, oriented on perpendicular directions on the two faces.
+The detector comes mounted to a flange which has been mounted onto an adapter piece which attaches onto the end of the TUDA chamber.
+The adapter takes the place of the TUDA Faraday cup which has been temporarily removed from this position.
 The mounting flange has vacuum feed throughs to which cables are attached connecting the detector to its preamplifiers.
 The preamplifiers are then connected to the TUDA electronics.
-The adapter piece has already been manufactured and is awaiting the shipment of the detector and its associated equipment.
-Everything should be in place by March 21, 2005.
+The hardware of this experiment has been in place and working since March 21, 2005.

 There is only a slight modification to the TUDA data acquisition system that has to be made.
-Two scalers running from pulse generators provide time stamps for each event.
+Two scalers running from the 11.67 MHz ISAC prebuncher signal provide time stamps for each event.
 These scalers will have to be read out for each event as part of the event buffer.
 This requires an update of the program currently running in the VME crate.
-This update can be downloaded remotely by Vic Pucknell from Daresbury.
+This update has been downloaded remotely by Vic Pucknell from Daresbury and available since April 15, 2005.

 A stable pilot beam will be initially tuned to a Faraday cup on the TUDA target ladder.
 This Faraday cup has been used before.
 A reading from this cup will be the indication that the beam has been tuned to TUDA.
 The beam will be then be defocussed and attenuated (by the pepperpots).
-The Faraday cup is then removed, and the beam passes through an open slot on the target ladder onto the DSSD, 94 cm downstream.
-A scatter plot of the $48 \times 48 = 2304$ pixels of the DSSD will give the profile of the beam on the DSSD.
+The Faraday cup is then removed, and the beam passes through an open slot on the target ladder onto the DSSSD, 94 cm downstream.
+A scatter plot of the $48 \times 48 = 2304$ pixels of the DSSSD will give the profile of the beam on the DSSSD.
 The profile will be available to operations via logging onto the main DAQ computer, tuda0, via a MIDAS-UK session.
 The total beam rate will also be passed onto operations via EPICS from a scaler in the TUDA shack.
-With these diagnostics the beam on the DSSD can be fined tuned.
+With these diagnostics the beam on the DSSSD can be fined tuned.
 The beam rate will not exceed $10^4$ pps.
-To ensure such a rate will not be exceeded, beam will not be allowed to pass unhindered to the DSSD until it has first been through a succession of ever increasing collimators stacked up on the TUDA target ladder.
-The stable beams which will be used as pilot beams will be ${}^{16}O(4+)$ , ${}^{18}O(4+)$ , and ${}^{22}Ne(4+)$ for ${}^{8}Li(2+)$ , ${}^{9}Li(2+)$ , and ${}^{11}Li(2+)$ respectively.
-These beams will be developed during the week of March 21-25, 2005.
-To ensure that the DSSD cannot be accidentally damaged by intense beam, the TUDA target ladder will have foils attached to it to block any beam from going over, under, to the side, or through it other than through the described apertures already mentioned.
+To ensure such a rate will not be exceeded, beam will not be allowed to pass unhindered to the DSSSD until it has first been through a succession of ever increasing collimators stacked up on the TUDA target ladder.
+The stable beams which will be used as pilot beams will be ${}^{16}O(4+)$ , ${}^{18}O(4+)$ , and ${}^{22}Ne(4+)$ for ${}^{8}Li(2+)$ , ${}^{9}Li(2+)$ , and $^{11}\text{Li}(2+)$ respectively.
+These beams and procedures have been developed during the week of March 21-25, 2005.
+To ensure that the DSSSD cannot be accidentally damaged by intense beam, the TUDA target ladder has had foils attached to it to block any beam from going over, under, to the side, or through it other than through the described apertures already mentioned.